cosywasswa/Capstone-Project1/README.md

 # 📖 [Portfolio website] <a name="about-project"></a>

-\*\*Save the plannet conference-website is project for a global conference on climate change and Carbon-Zero.
+\*\*Save the plannet conference-website is a project for a global conference on climate change and Carbon-Zero.
 It contains two pages i.e the home page and about me page.it is a responsive site for both mobile and desktop users.

 ## 🛠 Built With <a name="built-with"></a>